What is life insurance?

 Many people feel life insurance isn’t something they need or can afford.
 We can help put a plan together to help protect your mortgage and pay off any debt you have if you pass away.
 A term policy provides the coverage you need with options to fit your budget.

 You share a home, finances, and dog-walking duty.
 With a combined income, you can put a dent in your student loans, pay off your car, and make some upgrades to your home.
 You’re still on a budget, but you’re putting some money away.
-If you pass away, a term or permanent (whole or indexed universal) life policy can help your partner stay in your home, pay off debt, provide for funeral expenses and more.
+If you pass away, a term or permanent (whole or indexed universal) life insurance policy can help your partner stay in your home, pay off debt, provide for funeral expenses and more.

 Life is a blur of kindergarten, after-school activities, nap time and kid-friendly TV.
 You need a bigger car, house and bank balance to handle it all.
 If you pass away, you want your kids to stay in the same house and continue their education.
 Term life insurance can help provide you with that security at a price that works with your current budget.

 The kids are older, you’re close to retirement and you find yourself with more time, and money.
 As your kids start their lives, you want them to have everything they need, which includes being prepared if you pass away.
-A permanent (whole or indexed universal) life policy can help provide them with money for your funeral, mortgage, debt and more.
-Plus, you can use the cash value that builds in a permanent policy while you’re alive to:
+A permanent (whole or indexed universal) life insurance policy can help provide them with money for your funeral, mortgage, debt and more.
+Plus, you can use the cash value that builds in a permanent life insurance policy while you’re alive to:

 1. Help fund a child’s education